 Depending on which package you choose, you can expect to spend $5,000 – $6,000 at the very minimum to get started as a LuLaRoe consultant.

 How to Earn Money Selling LuLaRoe Products

 While LuLaRoe’s founder, DeAnne Stidham, holds weekly conference calls to offer sales tips and words of encouragement, consultants are basically on their own when it comes to making sales.
 Most consultants agree that being a LuLaRoe retailer isn’t ideal for beginners; it takes a lot of marketing knowledge and salesmanship to be really successful, especially considering the high costs to get started.

 Many women host parties — either online or at physical locations — in order to drive sales.
-It is recommended that consultants host at least one party per week.
+It is recommended that you host at least one party per week.
 One party typically nets $300 in profit, with an average of $15 in commission per piece sold.
-At this rate, new consultants can expect to get back their initial investment of roughly $6,000 after holding 20 parties.
-Many go-getters host several parties per week, so it may take you only two to three months to start making a profit.
+At this rate, you can expect to get back you initial investment of roughly $6,000 after holding 20 parties.
+If you’re a go-getter and host several parties per week, it may take you only two to three months to start making a profit.

 Tips for Success as a LuLaRoe Retailer